ShoYamanishi/SDFont/README.md

 ```
 Usage: sdfont_generator -locale [Locale] -font_path [FontPath] -max_code_point [num] -texture_size [num] -resolution [num] -spread_in_pixels [num] [output file name w/o ext]
 ```
+* -verbose : Switch to turn on the verbose output.

-* -locale: Locale used for the string.
+* -locale : Locale used for the string.
 FreeType requires this.
-The default value is "en_US".
+The default value is "C".

 * -font_path : Path to the true type font including the extention.